Home Table of Contents

 Rochkind also examined the effects of embryonic spinal-cord-cell transplantation and laser therapy on recovery after SCI in rats.
 Results indicated that the best recovery of limb function and gait performance, electrophysiological conduction, and histological parameters (indicating implanted tissue growth) occurred after cell implantation and laser radiation.

-This work is increasingly relevant because several patients, who have had neuronal, olfactory, or stem-cell tissue transplanted into their injured cords, have augmented transplantation with laserpuncture therapy discussed below.
+This work is increasingly relevant because several patients, who have had various function-restoring cells transplanted into their injured cords, have augmented transplantation with laserpuncture therapy discussed below.

 Other studies on injuries to peripheral nerves (i.e., nerves outside of the brain and spinal cord) further demonstrate laser-therapy’s potential neuroregenerative power.
 For example, Rochkind examined the effects of irradiation on axonal regeneration across a transected peripheral nerve bridged with a biodegradable polymer.
 Such polymers may ultimately play an important role in paving the pathway for regeneration in SCI.
 Briefly, rats were irradiated at the reconstructed peripheral injury location, as well as the spinal-cord areas corresponding to the affected peripheral nerves.
 Compared to controls, laser-treated rats had more myelinated (i.e. insulated) axons going across the polymer bridge, signal conduction going through the axons, and functional recovery.